 Wedding ceremony flowers can really make a difference to your venue.
-Whether you are getting married in church or having a civil ceremony, thoughtfully placed flowers can set the scene for a celebration.
+Whether you are getting married in church, having a civil ceremony or an outdoor wedding thoughtfully placed flowers can set the scene for a celebration.

 Placing pedestal arrangements either side of the registrars table is a great way to add that special touch to a civil ceremony.
 You can see in the photo below two pedestals placed in the bay window at Kenilworth Castle.
 They also look really pretty when placed either side of the altar in the church, adding colour and fragrance to the ceremony.